 between Joseph and the rich young ruler, whom Jesus advised to sell all his

-his tomb, an expensive tomb hewn from solid rock, where they laid the body of
+his expensive tomb hewn from solid rock, where they laid the body of

 Jesus.
-As a result of his faith in Jesus, the tomb where they laid Joseph’s
+As a result of his faith in Jesus, and the tomb where they laid Joseph’s

 body will be vacated one day at the First Resurrection.